Logan Certified, our adaptive reuse, mixed-use live | workspace, is complete.

-Keeping the facade intact, we carved out an interior courtyard for pizza nights and reverie, built our new studio space in the front, and a rentable commercial unit adjacent (now occupied by the very talented Studio6F.)
+Keeping the facade intact, we carved out an interior courtyard for pizza nights and reverie, built our new studio space in the front, and a rentable commercial unit adjacent (now occupied bY Studio6F.)
 Up top, we designed and built an energy-efficient loft apartment with a clean, modern palette that our tenants could decorate as they pleased.
 For the back suite—we designed the moss showroom (which you can see in gorgeous full-screen photos on Curbed Chicago).
-More details, photos, and process recaps to come—keep scrolling.
+More details, photos, and process recap to come—keep scrolling.

 Like all of our projects, this one centered around natural light, but we had a unique challenge with an opaque brick wall on one side and a studio divider wall on the other.
 To open up space, we created a courtyard that would spill sunlight into the office and showroom, and provide a private outdoor sanctuary space for events and social gatherings.
 We worked around an existing steel beam, which adds an interesting industrial detail to the courtyard.

-The desks where Laura and Chris are working are moss originals, and made with salvaged wood and steel.
+The desks where Laura and Matt are working are moss originals and made with salvaged wood and steel.
 The office has views of the courtyard where we enjoy lunch and explore pizza recipes.

 ARCHITECT AS DEVELOPER + CONCEPT